Helping At-Risk Youth

 Supervision of the Organizations' Activities

-In order to ensure best use of funds, the foundation meets with the organizations at the start of the year to set shared goals.
+In order to ensure the best allocation of funds, the foundation meets with the organizations at the start of the year to set shared goals.
 Each organization sends the foundation a detailed work plan for the upcoming year with all the activities that it has planned while also designating clear goals that fit within its estimated costs.
-The foundation continues to provide oversight throughout the rest of the year, and detailed reports are sent at the end of the year that summarize each organization’s activity and state whether the goals were met as well as whether the budget allocation was properly used.
+The foundation continues to provide oversight and support throughout the rest of the year, and detailed reports are sent at the end of the year that summarize each organization’s activity and show whether the goals were met as well as whether the budget allocation was properly used.

 Depending on the organization, these goals may include all or some of the following: personal empowerment; the development and cultivation of life skills as well as creative skills; encouragement of self-discipline; ensuring that young people stay in school; completion of matriculation exams; enlistment in the IDF and service in a meaningful role; integration into the workforce; cultural enrichment; contribution to the community.

 The Agnes and Beny Steinmetz Foundation has not sufficed with simply providing financial support for these organizations’ activities.
 The foundation also established a forum consisting of representatives from all of them.
 The forum of organizations for at-risk youth was created first and foremost in order to enable colleagues to learn from each other and collaborate together.